Amollo1/NorthPeak-Retail-Profitability/docs/process_maps.md

 ### 3.1 Narrative

-With the profitability dashboard in place, discount and pricing decisions are informed by near-real-time, product- and region-level margin visibility.
+With the profitability dashboard in place, discount and pricing decisions are informed by near-real-time, product, and region-level margin visibility.
 Regional Managers and Sales Reps can check margin impact *before* finalizing a discount, using documented discount-threshold guidance derived from the analysis (FR-09).
 Finance shifts from a reactive, month-end detection role to a proactive monitoring and governance role, using the same dashboard.

 ### 3.2 Diagram